gao-lab/VCNN/code/readme.md

 ### (a) Training:

 Go to code directory and run: "ipython train.py  simu".
 Pass the key word "simu", to refer to run simulation dataset.
-The result will be saved in:  result_root + "simu_result/"
+The result will be saved in:  result_root + "simu_result/".
+Remark: train.py will force to Using python interpreter in PATH.
+And it will use "KERAS_BACKEND" by default.
+Run all the simulation results may take about 2 days.
+All the trained result and model parameters can be downloaded from "ftp://ftp.cbi.pku.edu.cn/pub/supplementary_file/VCNN_NIPS18/model_parameter.tar.gz".
+One can choose to download and unzip under /result dir and continue the following tests.

 ### (b) Draw AUC box-plot